 Under Reversion 2021, work-based learning is the preferred method of training.

-Workforce Solutions Office staff members must ensure that there are no work-based learning options available for the selected occupation and must document that work-based learning was not available in the TWIST Counselor Notes before approving non–work-based training options.
+Workforce Solutions Office staff members must ensure that there are no work-based learning options available for the selected occupation and must document that work-based learning was not available in the WorkInTexas.com Case Notes before approving non–work-based training options.

 Employment and Case Management Services